libreswan/libreswan/external/nss/README.md

   to Makefile.inc.local

-- for a kvm build:
+- add dependencies to KVM machine

+  (linux build domain should have this pre-installed)

     $ ./kvm sh linux
     linux#  dnf install gyp ninja c++ ...?

+- build from within the KVM

+    $ ./kvm sh linux
     linux# make -C /source/external/nss

   -> there are likely missing packages, above is a guess -> it may take several attempts; mecurial download can fail